alamais-df/BPM-for-Discord/discord/INSTALLATION.md

+Download `BPM.for.Discord.discord-VERSION.7z`

+Use a 7zip unarchiver to unpack.
+[7zip](http://www.7-zip.org/download.html) is the best installation for Windows.
+I can't reliably refer you one for Mac.
+Linux you are also on your own but _should_ be able to get a good one from your distribution's package manager.

 ## Non-PTB Installation
-Use a 7zip unarchiver to unpack.
-[7zip](http://www.7-zip.org/download.html) is the best installation for windows, can't reliably point to one for Mac.

 **IF YOU DO NOT UNPACK THE ARCHIVE AND TRY TO RUN THE SCRIPT FROM WITHIN IT THE INSTALL _WILL_ FAIL.**